DLI Frequently Asked Questions

 How do dual language student achievement levels compare to their peers who are receiving English-only instruction?

 When comparing data from monolingual and bilingual classrooms, student results are very similar in nature, and in some cases, students receiving bilingual instruction outperform the monolingual students.
 Teachers will continue to work as grade level teams to analyze student performance on common assessments.

 What opportunities exist for parents to be involved and support their learners in the program?

 The District has a Dual Language Advisory Council.
-The Council will meet throughout the school year to share information, research best practices as we work to grow and sustain DLI, and allow communication and collaboration among parent representatives, educators, and campus leaders.
-Each council meeting will be agenda-driven, and may include guest speakers from within or outside the district.
-In addition, the DLI Advisory Council will support campus administrators with research and ideas as they work with parent groups on their campus to promote social gatherings for students and families participating in the program.
+The Council will meet throughout the school year to share information, research, and best practices as we work to grow and sustain DLI, and allow communication and collaboration among parent representatives, educators, and campus leaders.
+DLI Parent Collaborative meetings are also held to support parents.

 What resources are available to support my child’s teacher in delivering a quality instructional program?